 Learn how to import data from different data sources, such as Power BI, Dynamics 365, SAP HANA, Oracle, IBM, JSON, and others to an Excel workbook using Power Query here.

 In order to effectively sync your Excel data with Databox, there are guidelines to follow when formatting your Excel file.

-You can format your data in columns, which would allow you to use the Query Builder for Excel Wizard when creating Custom Metrics.
+You can format your data in columns, which would allow you to use the Metric Builder for Excel Wizard when creating Custom Metrics.
 This is the easiest way to get set up with Databox, and is the recommended setup.

 If you prefer, you can also format your data in rows.
 While you wouldn't be able to use the Wizard, you can still manually set up Custom Metrics to sync data formatted this way with Databox.